AD-Archer/fintech-app/README.md

 # Fintech App

 ## Overview
 The Fintech App is a web application designed to manage tasks and user accounts.
 It utilizes Node.js with Express for the backend, MySQL for the database, and serves a simple HTML frontend.
-This application allows users to create accounts and manage tasks efficiently.
+This application allows users to create accounts, manage tasks efficiently, and includes secure user authentication.

 ## Features
 - User creation with validation
+- JWT-based authentication for secure access
 - Task management (create and read tasks)
 - RESTful API for interacting with user and task data
 - Static file serving for the frontend